vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-i`

 The datastore in which to store container image files.
 When you deploy a virtual container host, `vic-machine` creates a folder named `VIC` on the target datastore,  in which to store all of the container images that you pull into a virtual container host.
 The `vic-machine` utility also places the VM files for the virtual container host in the datastore that you designate as the image store, in a folder that has the same name as the virtual container host.

-If you specify an image store in the format `datastore/some/path`, `/some/path` will be used as your image store instead of the folder with the same name as the virtual container host.
+You can specify a datastore folder to use as the image store in the format <code>datastore/<i>path</i></code>.
+In this case, the virtual container host uses <code><i>path</i></code> as the image store instead of using the folder with the same name as the virtual container host.
+If the folder that you specify does not already exist, `vic-machine create` creates it.

 You can designate the same datastore as the image store for multiple virtual container hosts.
 In this case, only one `VIC` folder is created in the datastore and the container image files are made available to all of the virtual container hosts that use that image store.